GOOGLE SHOPPING: Increased eCommerce ROAS by 73%

-We wanted to employ Google data to predict conversions from clicks and acquire to a target cost per acquisition (CPA) when the data we have access to is light or aggregated across diverse dimensions as was the case with this client.
+We wanted to employ Google data to predict conversions from clicks and acquire to a target cost per acquisition (CPA) when the data we have access to is light or aggregated across diverse dimensions, as was the case with this client.
 In a select few campaigns, TRIBBUTE launched an experiment to verify the fitness of this methodology with this client’s account.
-It was quickly revealed that the solution was going to work for some, but not all geographic markets.
+It was quickly revealed that the solution would work for some, but not all, geographic markets.

-Our analysis led to a new hypothesis that by applying some custom rules around how and when Google bidding strategies were used, performance would improve and stabilize across all markets and segments.
-The experiment results did not disprove the hypotheses and the new process was launched account-wide after sufficient testing was completed.
+Our analysis led to a new hypothesis that by applying custom rules around how and when Google bidding strategies were used, performance would improve and stabilize across all markets and segments.
+The experiment results did not disprove the hypotheses, and the new process was launched account-wide after sufficient testing was completed.

-After account-wide implementation of the bidding strategy and the development of campaign expansion processes meant to take the best advantage of the strategy, certain geo-locations were judged to have only limited incremental volume as an opportunity.
+After account-wide implementation of the bidding strategy and the development of campaign expansion processes meant to take advantage of the strategy, certain geo-locations were judged to have only limited incremental volume as an opportunity.
 However, this group was in the minority.
-Most geo-markets were able to grow materially when the strategic increases to the target cost per acquisition (CPA) were implemented with TRIBBUTE’s custom methodology and process.
+Most geo-markets could grow materially when the strategic increases to the target cost per acquisition (CPA) were implemented with TRIBBUTE’s custom methodology and process.

 The result is a 135% (conversion volume) increase while maintaining allowable cost per acquisition (CPA) at a rate of 24% (in aggregate) below the target set out by our client.
-All of is being accomplished every day as of the time of this writing without any material segment of this multi-million dollar investment exceeding client-defined CPA limits.
-Years into this engagement, TRIBBUTE continues to find new areas of transaction growth for our client, but this process is a standard that we use to capitalize on ongoing volume increases.
+All of this is being accomplished daily without any material segment of this multi-million dollar investment exceeding client-defined CPA limits.
+Years into this engagement, TRIBBUTE continues to find new areas of transaction growth for our client.
+Still, this process is a standard that we use to capitalize on ongoing volume increases.

 For more examples of how TRIBBUTE can help, please contact us today!